0xDBFB7/ionprinter/documents/log/log.md

 And I think I've got one.
 All we're really interested in is that the E-field along each cross-section of the cylindrical beam is equal or greater than the cross section.
 Maybe I can step along the Y axis...Let's see if I can work something out.

+Ah, but this will ignore the all-important transverse acceleration component.
+What if I approximate that with a cylinder of charge in front and behind the particle.

+Here's what's really bothering me, though: I don't have any intuition as to where the energy is *coming* from - a massive, blatant oversight indeed, but *Fundamentals* doesn't seem to discuss it, nor does Feynman.
+Also concerning is the terrifically high charge assembly power.
+I'm very skeptical of that value, however, cheifly because I derived the equation, and also because charge assembly isn't the limiting factor in ion drives, which have approximately similar beam currents and total areas.

+I should assemble a quick ionization test without regard to focussing: just throw a bunch of electrons at a pair of plates.

+OH!
+For testing, the faraday cup can be part of the ion optics

 ## Quick notes